 My First HI-FI

 “Proto-speaker” to nail down proportions and final design changes.

-I was inspired by speakers from the 50‘s which often had their electical components outside for easy access, as well as the clear tech craze of the 90’s, which seems to be making a comeback today.
+I was inspired by speakers from the 50‘s which often had their electrical components outside for easy access, as well as the clear tech craze of the 90’s, which seems to be making a comeback today.

 Finishing

-I was surprised how many people had no idea what MDF is, despite having it in their own homes.
+I was surprised by how many people had no idea what MDF is, despite having it in their own homes.

 ❹ Construction